North Region, Singapore

-The North Region of Singapore is one of the five regions in the city-state.
+The North Region is one of the five regions in the city-state of Singapore.
 The region is the second largest region in terms of land area, and has a population of 582,330.
 Woodlands is the regional centre and also the most populous town with 255,130 residents living in the area.
 Comprising 13,500 hectares of land area, it includes eight planning areas.

 The relative isolation of the area from the Downtown Core meant relatively belated urban development and the greater abundance of natural greenery.
 Still, the region includes one of Singapore's largest new towns, Woodlands.
 Largely grouped into three new towns, it houses 129,000 residential housing units of various types, although public housing tends to dominate.
 Excluding naturally occurring green spaces, the region has 3 square kilometres of recreational spaces.

 History

 Planning strategies

 Planning considerations for the Singapore Master Plan 2003 involving the North Region took into consideration its existing strengths.
 With a good mix of various housing types, the region also has established industrial areas particularly in Sungei Kadut and Senoko which provide for employment opportunities close to the residential areas.
-Transportation, which used to be considered difficult, has been improved tremendously with the completion of the Bukit Timah and Seletar Expressways, and the introduction of the Mass Rapid Transit's North South line.
+Transportation, which used to be considered difficult, has been improved tremendously with the completion of the Bukit Timah and Seletar Expressways, and the introduction of the Mass Rapid Transit's North–South Line.
 There are adequate commercial facilities with the siting of the Woodlands Regional Centre in the area, as well as recreational facilities.
 In addition, there is an abundance of green spaces, untouched forests, and even farmland, which are a rarity in Singapore today.

 The burgeoning population in Singapore meant more space could be reserved for residential housing in the region.
 The newly built Sembawang New Town will expand northwards to the Senoko Industrial area.
 Another new town will be built in Simpang.

 In terms of commercial needs, the Woodlands Regional Centre will be further developed.
 Large tracts of land remain awaiting potential development, with the potential of even taping into the market of residents in Johor Bahru, Malaysia, across the Strait of Johor.
 More industrial areas to meet employment needs are also planned for the region.

 Given the large tracts of virgin forests within the region, care will be taken to protect and enhance them.
 New parks and park connectors are planned for, and a new sports complex will be built in Sembawang New Town.
 Facilities built for the new Republic Polytechnic campus may also be opened for public use.
+On August 17, 2025, Prime Minister Lawrence Wong announced during the 2025 National Day rally plans for the redevelopment of Woodlands, Sembawang and Kranji.
+Under these plans, the existing Woodlands Checkpoint will be expanded to five times its current capacity to help ease congestion on the Johor–Singapore Causeway, while new housing estates will be built in all three towns.